Skip to main content

 Multi-Repo Workspaces

 hatch3r can manage multiple git repositories from a single workspace root.
-A shared .agents/ directory holds canonical content and a workspace.json manifest, and hatch3r sync cascades configuration into each sub-repo.
+A shared .hatch3r/ directory at the workspace root holds the workspace.json manifest and shared state, and hatch3r sync cascades configuration into each sub-repo.
+Canonical content itself is read from the bundled npm package (not materialized at the workspace root).

 What is a workspace?